bic-berkeley/psych-214-fall-2016/introducing_nipype.rst

     <...>

 If this gives an error message, you may not have SPM set up on your MATLAB path by default.
-You can add SPM to the MATLAB path like this:
+You can use Nipype to add SPM to the MATLAB path like this:

 .. nbplot::

     >>> nim.MatlabCommand.set_default_paths('/Users/mb312/dev_trees/spm12')

+Another option is to use the MATLAB GUI to add this directory to the MATLAB path, and save this path for future sessions.

 Now try running the ``spm ver`` command again:

 .. nbplot::
+    :run-parts: 0 if have_spm else ()

     >>> mlab = nim.MatlabCommand()
     >>> mlab.inputs.script = "spm ver"  # get SPM version